Skip to article content

 The DOL requires contractors to maintain payroll records for three years after project completion.
 But best-in-class contractors go further.
 They maintain organized, accessible records that include not just the WH-347 forms but also the underlying payroll data, wage determinations used, fringe benefit documentation, and any correspondence with contracting agencies.

 The reason is simple: if you are ever investigated, having thorough records is your strongest defense.
 The DOL's Field Operations Handbook instructs investigators to review payroll records against certified payroll submissions.
 When your records are complete and consistent, investigations close quickly.
-When they are not, investigations expand.

 2. Use Software Designed for Certified Payroll

 General payroll software is designed for standard payroll processing.
 It does not understand prevailing wage requirements, fringe benefit obligations, or the WH-347 format.
-Using the wrong tool for the job is like using a hammer to drive screws.
-You can make it work, but the results are not great.
+Using the wrong tool for the job is like using a hammer to drive screws — you can make it work, but the results are not great.

 3. Train Your Staff on Davis-Bacon Requirements

-- The difference between base wage and fringe benefit components
+• Fringe benefits: The difference between base wage and fringe benefit components

-- Overtime requirements under CWHSSA
+• Overtime rules: Requirements under CWHSSA

-- Proper worker classification principles
+• Worker classification: Proper classification principles

 4. Verify Wage Determinations Before Every Payroll